 There is nothing more beautiful than healthy hair.
 However, taking care of it is always tricky.
-Drugstore oils are here to help to maintain it.
+Natural oils are here to help to maintain it.

 All these oils are widely available, and most of them are quite cheap.
 Let’s go on.